woltsu/what-is/README.md

 ## what-is
-what-is is a tool to see what different things look like in average.
+what-is is a tool to see what different things look like on average.
 Using a given keyword, what-is downloads images based on google results and outputs what the average image looks like.

 ## Usage
 Before what-is can be used, one must create a .env file to the project root and add the following environmental variables there: